gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 #### Fluent-bit Operator

 1. Add fluent-bit operator CRDs in Gardener
-1. Add ClusterFilters and ClusterParsers resources in all extensions which are deploying ConfigMap with label extensions.gardener.cloud/configuration: logging
+1. Add `ClusterFilters` and `ClusterParsers` resources in all extensions which are deploying ConfigMap with label: ```extensions.gardener.cloud/configuration: logging```
 1. Add the Fluent operator in Gardener in place of fluent-bit

 ## Alternatives